ElectricRCAircraftGuy/eRCaGuy_hello_world/bash/libraries/README.md

     export BASHLIBS="$HOME/libs_bash/libraries"
 fi
 EOF
+# END OF BLOCK TO RUN ALL AT ONCE

 # check your new variable; you should see NO OUTPUT YET
 echo "$BASHLIBS"

-# re-source your terminal to receive the updated above
+# re-source your terminal to receive the updates above which are now inside
+# your ~/.bashrc file
 . ~/.profile

 # check your new variable again; you should see this as the output: